 NCALM understands that some PIs will be working toward securing funding on a longer term that may extend beyond this summer (the time by which we hope to be done with collection and processing).
 We are willing to collect up to 20% more area than what you have secured in funding for this summer, if you are adequately confident that you can secure the remaining funds within the next two years.
 It will be cheaper and better for all to collect this year rather than in future years, so NCALM will keep the portion of the data that is not paid for in 2021 until you secure its payment.
 We will review and decide on requests for coverage beyond current funding on a case-by-case basis.

 - A copy of the collected and processed data will be delivered to the Institute of Archaeology.

-NCALM ground tested the Optech Titan from Wednesday, March 24–Friday, March 26.
+NCALM ground tested the Optech Titan from Wednesday, March 24–Friday, March 26, 2021.
 The tests were necessary after the team experienced an off-field landing in Mexico.
 The results were successful and allowed NCALM to move to the flight testing stage.
-NCALM flight tested the instrument from Thursday, April 8–Friday, April 9.
-The results continue to be analyzed by NCALM and Teledyne Optech tech support, but it has been determined that the instrument can be operated effectively.
+NCALM flight tested the instrument from Thursday, April 8–Friday, April 9, 2021.
+The results were analyzed by NCALM and Teledyne Optech.
+After a final flight test was completed on June 24, 2021, it was determined that the instrument should be serviced by the manufacturer.

 Logistical planning is underway to resume the campaign in Spring 2022.